-Try adding a library orientation video or LibGuide to your library website for students who missed orientation or just need more information about your materials and services.
-In a video, just as in person, reassure students that the library staff is there for them even when in-person visits are impossible.
-Tell students how to get in contact and leave them with links or directions ("see the links to the right of this video") to further information.
-Some libraries have offered orientation for distance students all along, so have a look online for their materials.
+Try adding a library orientation video or LibGuide to your library website for students who missed orientation or just need more information about your materials and services (it is possible to add your own videos to Credo InfoLit - Core and Films On Demand).
+Tell students how to get in contact and leave them with links or directions ("see the links to the right of this video") with further information.
+Many online degree programs have helpful video orientation materials.
+You can use these as a model for your own such videos whether you are trying to reach in-person students, distance learners, or both.
+All students appreciate the convenience of being able to access materials in their own time and at their own pace.